EdJoPaTo/grammy-inline-menu/README.md

 ## Can I close the menu?

-You can delete the message like you would do with telegraf: `context.deleteMessage()`.
+You can delete the message like you would do with Telegraf: `context.deleteMessage()`.
 Keep in mind: You can not delete messages which are older than 48 hours.

 `deleteMenuFromContext` tries to help you with that: